ropensci/rfema/README.md

 ```

 Compare the above block of code to the following code which obtains the
 same data using the `rfema` package.
-The `rfema` package allowed the
+The `rfema` package allows the same
-same request to be made with two lines of code.
-Notably, the
+request to be made with two lines of code.
+Notably, the `open_fema()`
-`open_fema()` function handled checking the number of records and
+function handles checking the number of records and implements an
-implementation an iterative loop to get around the 1000 records/call
+iterative loop to deal with the 1000 records/call limit.
-limit.

 ``` r
 # define a list of filters to apply